World shares ride earnings to fresh high, dollar steady

 Ahead of the data, the U.S. dollar was up 0.1% against a basket of currencies while benchmark Treasury yields were up 1 basis point at 1.182%.

-Elsewhere in currencies, the pound was up 0.2% against the dollar while the euro was flat.
-Bitcoin was down 0.8% at just under $38,000, with ethereum down 0.1%, paring early losses ahead of a network upgrade. read more
+Elsewhere in currencies, the pound was up 0.1% against the dollar while the euro was down 0.1%.
+Bitcoin was down 0.1% at just over $38,000, with ethereum up 0.8% ahead of a network upgrade. read more

 Our Standards: The Thomson Reuters Trust Principles.